bbauska/W3Cx-4of5-thru-May-2024/README.md

 23. </head>
 24. <body>
 25. <p id="text">
-26.     <b>Drag and drop a text selection from this paragraph</b>.
+26. Drag and drop a text selection from this paragraph</b>.
 Drag and drop any
 27.     part of this text to
 28.     the drop zone.
 Notice in the code: there is no need for a dragstart handler in case of
 29.     text selection: